brose-engineering/bedtime_stories/README.md

 ## ⚠️ Notice
-**The app is currently offline as the free trial period from IONOS AI has ended.** We loved sharing BedTime Stories with the world and are thinking about how to continue offering this service in a sustainable way.
+**The app is currently offline as the generous free trial period from IONOS AI API has ended.** We loved sharing BedTime Stories with the world and are thinking about how to continue offering this service in a sustainable way.
 If we find a solution, you can look forward to **BedTime Stories 2.0** in the future.
 Thank you for your support and understanding!

 ## 🌟 Features